Anjana-Thomas/WB21011/README.md

 # WB21011
-Tourism website for Idukki District
+Simple tourism website for Idukki District using HTML and CSS